 I am currently supervising: Jaeuk Park, Ming-Fen Lo, Sumita Supakorn, Khansaa Martakush, Monthon Kanokpermpoon, Miaomiao Zuo, Saziye Savaskan .

 The Modern Language Association of America awarded me its twenty-fifth annual Kenneth W. Mildenberger Prize in 2005 for my book The Interactional Architecture of the Language Classroom: A Conversation Analysis Perspective.
 The prize is awarded annually for an outstanding work in the fields of language, culture, literacy, or literature with strong application to the teaching of languages other than English.
 The book was also shortlisted for the British Association for Applied Linguistics Book Prize 2005.

 The book Conceptualising Learning in Applied Linguistics, for which I was first editor, was runner-up in the British Association for Applied Linguistics Book Prize 2011.

 The French Digital Kitchen project won the 2012 European Language Label prize.

-I have given invited plenary talks at conferences in Denmark, UK, Italy, Korea, Germany, Switzerland, Spain, Turkey, Finland and Malaysia.
+I have given invited plenary talks at conferences in Denmark, UK, Italy, Korea, Germany, Switzerland, Spain, Turkey, Finland, Thailand, Vietnam and Malaysia.

 I am currently external examiner for:

-I have been external examiner for 11 UK doctorates as well as for theses in Australia, Finland, Spain and Switzerland.
+I have been external examiner for 12 UK doctorates as well as for theses in Australia (2), Finland, Spain and Switzerland.

 Expert list member, EU Comenius and Erasmus programmes.